Units of Study

 Int July, 2014 | Credit Points: 6

-Coordinator: Dr Martin Gibbs
+Coordinator: Martin David Gibbs

 Field collection and analysis of archaeological data forms the core of archaeological practice.
 This unit will allow advanced students to undertake intensive training in field and/or laboratory investigations.
 This will foster an understanding of the links between research design, field and laboratory practice, as well archaeological interpretation and the ethical responsibilities of professional archaeology.
 In 2014 it will be run on-site in Tasmania, focusing on the analysis of artefacts from the Port Arthur convict site.